 We estimate pollution spillovers on labor productivity for manufacturing firms in China from 2001 to 2007 in two steps.
 The first step (estimating the pollution decay function) requires daily pollution and weather data.
-The second step of the procedure (estimating the causal effect of air pollution on productivity) requires daily data for the instrument to address the endogeneity of pollution and accommodates annual data on productivity.
+The second step (estimating the causal effect of air pollution on productivity) requires daily data for the instrument to address the endogeneity of pollution and accommodates annual data on the outcome variable (productivity).